-When the same employee completes one Scheme year it is clear that they are regularly working additional hours which brought their actual pensionable pay in the year up to £24,000.
-The employer may decide to place the employee in band 3 if they consider such hours will continue to be worked.
+At the end of the Scheme year, it is clear that the employee from Example 13 is regularly working additional hours which brought their actual pensionable pay in the year up to £24,000.
+The employer may decide to place the employee in band 3 in the next Scheme year if they expect the employee to continue to work those additional hours.